borninfreedom/kuka-reach-drl/README.md

 last, install torch and torchvision.

-if you have a gpu, please run this
+if you have a gpu, please run this (conda will install a correct version of cudatoolkit and cudnn in the virtual env, so don't care which version you have installed in your machine.)
 ```bash
 # CUDA 10.1
 conda install pytorch==1.4.0 torchvision==0.5.0 cudatoolkit=10.1 -c pytorch